boschglobal/dse.sdp/README.md

 2. Install the WSL extension (Ctrl-Shift-X, then search "WSL").

+3. Install the Codespaces extension (Ctrl-Shift-X, then search "Codespace").

-3. From the Remote Explorer, select a WSL Target and then click `Connect in New Window`.
+4. From the Remote Explorer, select a WSL Target and then click `Connect in New Window`.
 A new VS Code editor will open.

-4. Press `F1` to bring up the Command Palette and type `Dev Containers reopen`.
+5. Press `F1` to bring up the Command Palette and type `Dev Containers reopen`.
 You may be prompted to install docker into WSL.
 Even if already installed, proceed to install Docker again (in your WSL)

 WSL indicator shows in the bottom left corner of the VS Code window.